A restricted memory quasi-Newton bundle method for nonsmooth optimization on Riemannian manifolds: Introduction

-Another approach is to use bundle methods, which are regarded as the most efficient and reliable methods for general nonsmooth optimization problems in linear spaces (see, e.g., the monographs \cite{makela2002survey,bagirov2014introduction} and the references therein), which can be viewed as stabilized variants of the cutting-plane method \cite{Cheney1959,Kelley1960}.
-Depending on the strategies of stabilization, bundle methods can be subdivided into proximal bundle methods \cite{Kiwiel1990,hare2010redistributed,DeOliveira2014,lv2018a,Tang2019,hoseini2019new}, trust-region bundle methods \cite{Schramm1992,Apkarian2008,Liu2019}, level bundle methods \cite{Lemarechal1995,DeOliveira2014OMS,Lan2015,Tang2022} and quasi-Newton (or called variable metric) bundle methods \cite{lukvsan1999globally,vlvcek2001globally,haarala2007globally, Tang2022PJO} etc. Thanks to the success of bundle methods on traditional nonsmooth optimization problems, it is natural and meaningful to generalize them to solve nonsmooth Riemannian optimization problems.
+Another optional approach is the bundle methods, which are regarded as the most efficient and reliable methods for general nonsmooth optimization problems in linear spaces (see, e.g., the monographs \cite{makela2002survey,bagirov2014introduction} and the references therein), which can be viewed as stabilized variants of the cutting-plane method \cite{Cheney1959,Kelley1960}.
+These methods require solving a quadratic programming subproblem when computing candidate descent direction.
+Depending on the strategies of stabilization, bundle methods can be subdivided into proximal bundle methods \cite{Kiwiel1990,hare2010redistributed,DeOliveira2014,lv2018a,Tang2019,hoseini2019new}, trust-region bundle methods \cite{Schramm1992,Apkarian2008,Liu2019}, level bundle methods \cite{Lemarechal1995,DeOliveira2014OMS,Lan2015,Tang2022}, and quasi-Newton (also called variable metric) bundle methods \cite{lukvsan1999globally,vlvcek2001globally,haarala2007globally, Tang2022PJO} etc. Thanks to the success of bundle methods on traditional nonsmooth optimization problems, it is natural and meaningful to generalize them to solve Riemannian nonsmooth optimization problems.
 Of course, this generalization is certainly not straightforward.
 On the one hand, some special tools of Riemannian optimization (such as retraction and vector transport) are necessary to design the algorithms due to the possible nonlinear structure of the manifolds.
-On the other hand, the convergence analysis needs to well combine the mechanism of bundle methods with the theory of Riemannian nonsmooth analysis.
-To the best of our knowledge, the only work that studies bundle method for Riemannian optimization was done very recently by Hoseini Monjezi et al. \cite{hoseini2021proximal}, in which a proximal bundle method is proposed for nonconvex and nonsmooth optimization on Riemannian manifolds.
+On the other hand, the convergence analysis requires well combining the mechanism of bundle methods with the theory of Riemannian nonsmooth analysis.
+To the best of our knowledge, the first work that studies bundle method for Riemannian optimization was done recently by Hoseini Monjezi et al. \cite{hoseini2021proximal}, in which a proximal bundle method is proposed for nonconvex and nonsmooth optimization on Riemannian manifolds.
+However, the subgradient aggregation technique has not been generalized to the Riemannian setting.
+Therefore, the size of the quadratic programming problem may get large.

-The goal of this paper is to propose for the first time a Riemannian version of the quasi-Newton bundle methods \cite{lukvsan1999globally,vlvcek2001globally,haarala2007globally}.
-Our main contributions and the comparisons with the Riemannian proximal bundle method \cite{hoseini2021proximal} are summarized as follows.
+This paper aims to propose, for the first time, a Riemannian quasi-Newton bundle method applicable to complete Riemannian manifolds with positive injectivity radius.
+Our main contributions are summarized as follows.

-\begin{itemize} \item[$\bullet$] We proposed a restricted memory quasi-Newton bundle method for minimizing a locally Lipschitz function over a Riemannian manifold, which extends the classical quasi-Newton bundle methods in Euclidean spaces to the manifold setting.